Some of the businesses featured in this video may now be closed—either temporarily or permanently. Check the links below for the latest information.

 Covering more than 400 acres in the middle of Los Angeles, Universal Studios Hollywood gives you a behind-the-scenes peek into Hollywood’s inner workings.
 You’ll learn what makes the movies so thrilling—and so enchanting—as you immerse yourself in real-life and virtual film sets and take a seat for world-class action rides amped up with dizzying special effects.

 Ride the Studio Tour

 Start by taking the one-hour World-Famous Studio Tour, constructed with creative advice from Stephen Spielberg.
-The tram tour gives you a peek at 13 blocks of back-lot movie and television show sets, plus some simulated thrills.
-Inside your tram car, your tour is video-hosted by comedian Jimmy Fallon.
+For the experience, you’ll board a tram car—some of which have been converted to be all-electric vehicles—to be treated to a peek at 13 blocks of back-lot movie and television show sets, plus some simulated thrills.
+All the while, your tour is video-hosted by comedian Jimmy Fallon.
 Cinema buffs will love seeing actual props and film characters like King Kong, Jaws, and dozens of dinosaurs.
 You’ll cruise by the Bates Motel from the film Psycho and the set from the TV series Desperate Housewives (remember Wisteria Lane?).
 You’ll experience movie-making virtual reality as you “survive” an earthquake, flash flood, and avalanche.